-During the event:
+During the event

-Take photos, videos, tell your event story to the world through social media (using #enoughNCDs).
-It will help with reflecting and documenting what happened on the day after wards.
-Encourage other people to share on social media.
-You may wish to directly send the media any particularly great photos or a summary of the event, and remind them of your press release (updating it if you feel it would be useful).
+Take photos, videos, and tell your event story to the world through social media (using #ActOnNCDs).
+It will help with reflecting on and documenting what happened on the day.
+Encourage other people to share on social media as well.
+You may wish to directly send to the media any particularly great photos or a summary of the event, and remind them of your press release (updating it if you feel it would be useful).